falkodev/apos-nuxt-demo/README.md

 You can notice Apostrophe has automatically resized the pictures.
 We chose to display the "one-third" format here.

-Now, if you want to add text on this homepage, you could edit the Vue component, but it is not convenient.
-A better way is to edit the content in Apostrophe, and let it be displayed on the frontend.
+Now, if you want to add text on this homepage, you could edit the Vue component, but it is not convenient, as only developers can do it.
+A better way is let non-developers people edit the content in Apostrophe, and let it be displayed on the frontend.

 For that, a page type "homepage" has been configured on the backend: